rackerlabs/technical-blog/_posts/2019-04-30-cloud-for-customer-integration-with-outlook.md

 The C4C Outlook integration provides a quick view of sales information like opportunities and associated activities.
-It enables customers to link e-mail conversations, contacts, appointments, tasks and visits in Outlook and to synchronize data with C4C.
+It enables customers to link e-mail conversations, contacts, appointments, tasks, and visits in Outlook and to synchronize data with C4C.